 - (a) Number and Signatures.
 Initiative and referendum petitions must be signed by City electors equal to at least ten percent (10%) of the total number of registered electors in the City, as shown by the compilation by the Supervisor of Elections for the most recent general election of the City Council. - (b) Form and Content.
 All petition papers shall be uniform in size and style and shall be printed on separate cards or individual sheets of paper.
 Adequate space must be provided for the voter's name, address, signature, and date of signature.
 Petitions shall contain or have attached thereto throughout their circulation the full text of the ordinance proposed or sought to be reconsidered. - (c) Statement of Circulator.
-When filed, petitions shall have attached a statement executed by the circulator or circulators of the petitions that he, she, or they personally circulated the petitions.
-The statement shall further state the number of signed petitions submitted and that the circulator believes them to be the genuine signatures of the persons whose names they purport to be. - (d) Filing Deadline.
-All initiative and referendum petitions must be filed with the City Clerk within sixty (60) days of the commencement date of the initiative or referendum proceedings.
+When filed, petitions shall have attached an affidavit statement executed and sworn by a member of the petitioner's committee that by the circulator or circulators of the petitions that he, she, or they personally circulated the petitions.
+The statement shall further state the number of signed petitions submitted and that the circulator petitioner's committee believes them to be the genuine signatures of the persons whose names they purport to be. - (d) Filing Deadline.
+All initiative and referendum petitions must be filed with the City Clerk within sixty (60) days of the commencement date of the initiative or referendum proceedings as specified in Section 7.04 above.
 The City Clerk shall submit the petitions to the Supervisor of Elections within three (3) business days of receipt of the petitions.